-1. An agency, department or facility may enter into labor/management agreements consistent with Article 4, Employee Organization Rights, and Article 24, Labor/Management Committees Process, for the following purposes:

-(a) to permit union access to an electronic bulletin board under the terms set forth in 2(a) below; and/or

-(b) to permit union use of e-mail for labor/management purposes under the terms set forth in 2(b) below.

-2. (a) Electronic Bulletin Boards: A labor/management agreement concerning union access to an electronic bulletin board must comply with the provisions of Article 4.3(a), Bulletin Boards.

-(b) E-mail for Labor/Management Purposes: A labor/management agreement on the use of an agency's, department's or facility's e-mail system by union representatives must be consistent with the agency's e-mail policy.
-The labor/management agreement may permit use by union representative(s) for the following purposes:

-(1) to communicate with management and/or other union representatives regarding labor/management committee matters, including preparation for meetings, and transmittal of draft or final minutes, meeting agendas or any material directly related to issues under discussion; and/or

-(2) to communicate with members regarding labor/management agendas and minutes.

-3. Other access by the union or its representatives to electronic resources, such as e-mail of the State, or agency, department or facility thereof, by and between union representatives and/or union members shall be discussed in a Statewide Labor/Management Committee established specifically for that purpose.
+- 1. An agency, department or facility may enter into labor/management agreements consistent with Article 4, Employee Organization Rights, and Article 24, Labor/Management Committees Process, for the following purposes: - (a) to permit union access to an electronic bulletin board under the terms set forth in 2(a) below; and/or - (b) to permit union use of e-mail for labor/management purposes under the terms set forth in 2(b) below. - 2. (a) Electronic Bulletin Boards: A labor/management agreement concerning union access to an electronic bulletin board must comply with the provisions of Article 4.3(a), Bulletin Boards. - (b) E-mail for Labor/Management Purposes: A labor/management agreement on the use of an agency's, department's or facility's e-mail system by union representatives must be consistent with the agency's e-mail policy.
+The labor/management agreement may permit use by union representative(s) for the following purposes: - (1) to communicate with management and/or other union representatives regarding labor/management committee matters, including preparation for meetings, and transmittal of draft or final minutes, meeting agendas or any material directly related to issues under discussion; and/or - (2) to communicate with members regarding labor/management agendas and minutes. - 3.
+Other access by the union or its representatives to electronic resources, such as e-mail of the State, or agency, department or facility thereof, by and between union representatives and/or union members shall be discussed in a Statewide Labor/Management Committee established specifically for that purpose.

+Wayne Spence

+Director President

+Office of Employee Relations Public Employees Federation

-This will confirm our agreement reached during the course of negotiations of the 2019-2023 Agreement to continue the current pre-tax transportation benefit program, including all benefits, terms and conditions which currently exist in the program, which is offered to state employees pursuant to Internal Revenue Code, 26 U.S.C. §132 and related regulations.
-Such a benefit provides employees an opportunity to pay for expenses incurred in commuting between work and home.
+This will confirm our agreement reached during the course of negotiations of the 2023-2026 Agreement to continue the current pre-tax transportation benefit program, including the recently implemented pre-tax parking benefit for parking not provided by the State, including all benefits, terms and conditions which currently exist in these programs, which are offered to state employees pursuant to Internal Revenue Code, 26 U.S.C. §132 and related regulations.
+Such benefits provide employees an opportunity to pay for expenses incurred in commuting between work and home.

-In addition, this will confirm the mutual understandings reached by the parties during the negotiations for the 2019-2023 collective bargaining agreement regarding a pre-tax parking benefit.
+In addition, this will confirm the mutual understandings reached by the parties during the negotiations for the 2023-2026 collective bargaining agreement regarding a pre-tax parking benefit.

 Due to the complexity of issues associated with pre-tax parking and the potential applicability to different employee groups, the parties agreed to continue engaging on this issue through a joint labor-management committee.
-Through this committee, the parties agreed to engage relevant stakeholders in the State, including the Division of Budget and Office of State Comptroller, with the express goal of examining the legality, practicality and financial impacts of taking deductions for employer-provided parking on a pre-tax basis and making a recommendation to the President of PEF and the Director of GOER.
+Through this committee, the parties agreed to engage relevant stakeholders in the State, including the Division of Budget and Office of State Comptroller, with the express goal of examining the legality, practicality and financial impacts of taking deductions for employer-provided parking on a pre-tax basis and making a recommendation to the President of PEF and the Director of OER.
 Where the President and Director agree, those recommendations shall be implemented.